Big earthquake hits Mexico, no major damage reported

-MEXICO CITY A major earthquake struck Mexico on Tuesday, unleashing panic as it damaged hundreds of buildings and caused homes in the capital to bounce like "trampolines".
+MEXICO CITY A major earthquake struck Mexico on Tuesday, damaging buildings and forcing evacuations in the capital and reportedly knocking down some homes in rural areas.

-Office workers fled into the street when the 7.4-magnitude quake shook Mexico City for more than a minute.
-Cell phone lines went down, building were evacuated, traffic snarled and the stock exchange had to suspend trading early.
+Office buildings shook and office employees fled into the street when the 7.4-magnitude quake rattled Mexico City.
+Cell phone lines went down and traffic snarled in the capital moments after the quake, which lasted for more than a minute.

 The governor of the southwestern state of Guerrero, Angel Aguirre, said he had received reports of 500 homes damaged, with some of them knocked down, but he gave no more details.

-President Felipe Calderon also said there were no reports of serious damage.
+President Felipe Calderon also said on his twitter account there were no reports of serious damage.
+Mexico City's international airport was operating normally and only a couple flights to the United States were temporarily grounded, a spokesman said.

+The U.S. Geological Survey, or USGS, said the quake registered magnitude 7.4 and that its epicenter was in Guerrero state, near Acapulco.
+It also reported several aftershocks.

 More than two hours after the quake, some residents of the capital were still too scared to return to their homes, fearing powerful aftershocks.